pkivolowitz/student_accessible_files/README.md

 [Here](https://docs.microsoft.com/en-us/windows/wsl/install-win10) is Microsoft's instructions for installing WSL.

-Ensure that you download Ubuntu 18.04 LTS so that all students are using the same version of WSL.
+To open ```powershell``` in adminstrator mode, use "option 1" from [this](https://www.tenforums.com/tutorials/25721-open-elevated-windows-powershell-windows-10-a.html) page.

+Once Powershell completes its changes, you will be asked to restart your Windows machine.
+Do that.

+Various Linux distros are found in the Windows App Store.
+Direct links to the distros are found on the Microsoft instructions given above.
+You may be asked to "sign up" for something, you don't have to.
+You may be asked to open the same page directly in the Windows App Store, do so.

+Once in the App Store, on the Ubuntu 18.04 page, click "get".
+You will have to choice of using Ubuntu "across your devices".
+It isn't necessary that you do so - click "No Thanks".

+Ubuntu will begin installation

 If you have already downloaded a different distro, you can try to use it but may at some point you *might* need to switch.

-To open ```powershell``` in adminstrator mode, use "option 1" from [this](https://www.tenforums.com/tutorials/25721-open-elevated-windows-powershell-windows-10-a.html) page.

-When you have completed the installation of WSL, pin Ubuntu to your Start Menu.
+If you already have a Linux virtual machine, you may try to use it but *might* need to switch.

+Once installation is complete, search your Start Menu for Ubuntu and upon finding, you can pin to Start or Taskbar.
+Or both.
+Doing this will allow you to get to work quicker in the future.

-To open the WSL terminal, simply click on the Ubuntu tile in your Start Menu.
+To open the WSL terminal, simply click on the Ubuntu tile in your Start Menu or on the icon in the taskbar.

+The first time, it will take a few minutes.
+It will ask ```Enter new UNIX username```.
+Simpler the better here as you're the only one using this system.
+Same is true for choice of password.

+**PLEASE CHOOSE SOMETHING EASY YOU WILL NOT FORGET**.

+You'll be asked to confirm the password by retyping it.
+Again, the password does not have to be your usual strong password.
+Rather, it can be something simple and memorable.

 Then do the following steps: